-As the founder of the El Dorado commercial wine industry, promoter of unique varietals and life-long advocate for farm life and agricultural rights, Greg Boeger was awarded the Wine Lifetime Achievement Award in 2018 by the California State Fair, joining the ranks of other California greats such as Robert Mondavi, Jerry Lohr, Bob Gallo and University of California, Davis.
-His son Justin continues the family tradition today as the head winemaker.
+The Boeger family has written its own history over the last half-century.
+Their Merlot won national honors in the early Eighties.
+Boeger wine has been served in The White House.
+As the founder of the El Dorado commercial wine industry, promoter of unique varietals, and life-long advocate for farm life and agricultural rights, Greg Boeger was honored with the Wine Lifetime Achievement Award by the California State Fair in 2018, joining industry stalwarts like Jerry Lohr, Robert Mondavi, and Bob Gallo.

 Sue and Greg’s son Justin carries on the family tradition as the current winemaker, a role he’s had for the past 25 years.
 As we look to the future, Justin envisions planting more Italian and Spanish varietals, especially those that are well suited to drought conditions, expanding our portfolio of white wines, and continuing the pioneering spirit that put Boeger on the map over a half-century ago.Visit the Boeger Winery Website share